 \$ '000 2020 2019

 (b) Borrowing costs

 (i) Interest bearing liability costs

 Interest on loans 79 93

 Other debts 10

 Total interest bearing liability costs 89 93

 Total interest bearing liability costs expensed 89 93

-Discount adjustments relating to movements in provisions (other than ELE) 4 -
+Discount adjustments relating to movements in provisions (other than ELE) 4

 TOTAL BORROWING COSTS EXPENSED 93 93

-Accounting policy for borrowing costs Borrowing costs incurred for the construction of any qualifying asset are capitalised du to complete and prepare the asset for its intended use or sale.
-Other borrowing costs
+Accounting policy for borrowing costs Borrowing costs incurred for the construction of any qualifying asset are capitalised durin to complete and prepare the asset for its intended use or sale.
+Other borrowing costs are g the period of time the expensed as incurred nat is required

 \$ '000 2020 2019

 (c) Materials and contracts

 Raw materials and consumables 3,103 3,083

-Contractor and consultancy costs 1,561 2,21
+Contractor and consultancy costs 1,561 2,215

-Auditors remuneration 2 120 8:
+Auditors remuneration 2 120 8

-Legal expenses: ,
+Legal expenses:

-Expenses from leases of low value assets (2020 only) 29 -
+Expenses from leases of low value assets (2020 only) 29

-Expenses from Peppercorn leases (2020 only) -
+Expenses from Peppercorn leases (2020 only)

-Legal expenses: other 19 30
+- Legal expenses: other 19 30

 Operating leases expense (2019 only):

-Operating lease rentals: minimum lease payments 1 37
+Operating lease rentals: minimum lease payments 1 - 37

 Other 37 34

 Total materials and contracts 4,869 5,480

 TOTAL MATERIALS AND CONTRACTS 4,869 5,480

 2. Auditor remuneration

-During the year, the following fees were incurred for services provided by the auditor

-of Council, related practices and non-related audit firms

-Auditors of the Council - NSW Auditor-General:
+During the year, the following fees were incurred for services provided by the auditor of Council, related practices and non-related audit firms Auditors of the Council - NSW Auditor-General:

 (i) Audit and other assurance services

-Audit and review of financial statements 104 7;
+Audit and review of financial statements 104 73

 Remuneration for audit and other assurance services 104 73

 Total Auditor-General remuneration 104 73

 Non NSW Auditor-General audit firms

 (ii) Non-assurance services

-Benchmarking advice 16 8
+Benchmarking advice 16

-16 3

-Remuneration for non-assurance services
+Remuneration for non-assurance services 16

-Remuneration for non-assurance services Total remuneration of non NSW Auditor-General audit firms 16 8
+Total remuneration of non NSW Auditor-General audit firms 16 8

+Total Auditor remuneration 120 8'

+DE00 04